herusdianto/csv-generator/README.md

 This is client side tool for generate CSV file for your testing purpose, using [Buefy](https://buefy.org/) for frontend and [Faker.JS](https://github.com/marak/Faker.js/) to populate the data.

+Your last changes will be saved to browser local storage.

 ## Project setup
 ```
 yarn install